TheochemUI/eOn/docs/source/user_guide/serve_mode.md

 eonclient -p lj --serve-port 12345 --replicas 4
 ```

-This starts 4 independent servers on ports 12345--12348, each with its own
+This starts 4 independent servers on ports 12345 through 12348, each with its
-potential instance and Cap'n Proto event loop.
-Useful when clients can
+own potential instance and event loop.
+Useful when clients can load-balance
-load-balance across known ports.
+across known ports.

-## Gateway Mode
+### Gateway

 Gateway mode exposes a single port backed by a pool of potential instances.
 Incoming requests are dispatched round-robin across the pool, so clients only